MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 When the application code calls `PostSharedBufferToScript`, the script side will receive a `SharedBufferReceived` event containing the buffer as an `ArrayBuffer` object.
-After receiving the shared buffer object, it can access it the same way as any other ArrayBuffer object, including transering to a web worker to process the data on the worker thread.
+After receiving the shared buffer object, it can access it the same way as any other ArrayBuffer object, including transferring to a web worker to process the data on the worker thread.

 As shared buffer normally represent a large memory, instead of waiting for garbage